The Celluloid Closet (film): Production

 Russo approached Epstein about making a film version of The Celluloid Closet and wrote a proposal for the film version in 1986.
 However, it was not until Russo died in 1990 that Epstein and Friedman gained any traction on the project.
-After his death, Channel 4 in England approached the filmmakers about the film, and offered development funding in order to write a treatment “and most importantly to determine if it would even be possible to obtain the film clips from studios.”
+After his death, Channel 4 in England approached the filmmakers about the film, and offered development funding in order to write a treatment "and most importantly to determine if it would even be possible to obtain the film clips from studios."

 After developing the project for years, fundraising remained the biggest obstacle.
 Lily Tomlin, the actress and comedian who narrated the film, launched a direct mail fundraising campaign in Vito Russo's honor.
 She also headlined a benefit at the Castro Theatre, which featured Robin Williams, Harvey Fierstein, and drag star Lypsinka.
-Steve Tisch, James Hormel, and Hugh Hefner offered “significant support”, and the filmmakers began to receive foundation funding from the Paul Robeson Fund, the California Council for the Humanities, and the Chicago Resource Center.
+Steve Tisch, James Hormel, and Hugh Hefner offered "significant support", and the filmmakers began to receive foundation funding from the Paul Robeson Fund, the California Council for the Humanities, and the Chicago Resource Center.

 European television again played an important role in funding the project, when ZDF/arte signed on, but it was not until the filmmakers contacted HBO that they were able to begin production.
-In May 1994, “Lily Tomlin contacted Michael Fuchs, chairman of HBO, on behalf of the project.
+In May 1994, "Lily Tomlin contacted Michael Fuchs, chairman of HBO, on behalf of the project.
 Epstein, Friedman, Tomlin, and Rosenman flew to New York for a meeting with Fuchs and HBO Vice President Sheila Nevins.
-At that meeting, HBO committed to supply the remainder of the budget.”
+At that meeting, HBO committed to supply the remainder of the budget."

 Credits

+Interviewees

 The following people are interviewed for the documentary.